 In North Carolina, when someone passes away they should have a will and estate plan in place.
 Those who passed away without these can leave their loved ones with issues and court dealings that can be costly and time-consuming.
 Without creating a valid will and the state plan before passing away, you won’t be able to give specific instructions on how you like to leave your belongings to loved ones.

 Current spouses are always considered for inheritance.
-In North Carolina, they are entitled to inheritance what’s their spouse passes away.
+In North Carolina, they may be entitled to inheritance once their spouse passes away.
 It is possible to disinherit a surviving spouse in North Carolina.
 However, this can’t be done in probate court.
 It involves appointing an elective share.
 A probate lawyer in Cary NC can help with this situation.

 In a previous blog post, we talked about prenuptial agreements.
 This can be considered when inheritance is being planned during estate planning.
 We stated in our previous blog that most people do not sign a prenuptial agreement when they marry, but it can provide protection when one spouse dies and does not want his or her assets left to the surviving spouse.
 This agreement can outline plans for the division of property or finances should the marriage end in divorce or death.
 It is not just used when one person has a substantial amount of money, either.
 It can be signed in order to protect one party if the other has debt he or she does not want the other to take on.
 It is also used in cases where one or both partners have children from another marriage so that they will remain protected.